programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-and within the init function, after:
+Then we need to create the sphere geometry, specifying its radius and number of width and height segments.
+For each of the 9 spheres we make a mesh from the created geometry and a standard material with a colour from the parameter list.
+We then add all the spheres to the scene.
+Within the init function, after:

 ```
 scene.add( light );